Ada-Developers-Academy/core-unit-3/state-and-event-handling/event-handling.md

 Hello!
 We're in printMessage!
 ```

+### !callout-warning

+## A Note on Accessibility

+You can add "click" event handlers to *any* html element.
+However, it is strongly recommended that you use the `onClick` attribute only for elements which are normally expected to interact with the user, such as `button`, `a` elements.
+This makes the site more accessible to users with disabilities and performs better with screen reading apps.

+### !end-callout

 ### Event Handling Functions Can Accept `event`

 We can get details in our event-handling functions about the event that occurred.